ekourkchi/inclinet_project/README.md

 In this project, we trained three different convolutional neural networks (CNN) to automatically evaluate the inclination of the spiral galaxies.
 The performance of both classification and regression approaches have been extensively explored in the [prototyping stage](#Footnote), where we conclude that all of the CNN models that end with a regression layer exhibit better performances.

 [Our exploratory data analysis](https://github.com/ekourkchi/inclinet_project/blob/main/data_extraction/incNET_dataClean.ipynb) reveals that the distribution of labels (inclinations) is not uniform.
-Although leveraging the `relu` function for the activation of the last layer results in building good models, an inclination dependent bias is evident when we plot the discrepancies between the measured and predicted inclinations.
+Although leveraging the `tanh` function for the activation of the last layer results in building good models, an inclination dependent bias is evident when we plot the discrepancies between the measured and predicted inclinations.
 We attributed this to the non-uniform distribution of inclinations and the fact that inclinations span a finite range of numbers between 45 and 90 degrees.

 We modified our models by changing the activation of the last layer to `Tanh`.
 We normalized images and linearly adjusted inclination to be compatible with the `Tanh` output that ranges from -1 to 1.
 Although the bias is still evident, the convergence is achieved more quickly.
 Further tests seem to be necessary to make a concrete conclusion here.